 There are also downsides to consider with using a cash out refinance to buy a rental property.
 First, we typically do not recommend that borrowers mortgage their primary residence to purchase another property, especially if they own their home free and clear or have a low mortgage balance.

-In terms of your financing options to purchase the home, there are several factors to consider.
-First, we typically do not recommend that borrowers mortgage their primary residence to purchase another property if they own their home FREEandCLEAR.
-Although it is unlikely, something unforeseen could happen that could cause you to default on the mortgage and lose your primary home.
-While the probability of something this negative happening is probably very low, it is something to keep in mind from a financial planning and peace of mind standpoint.
+Although unlikely, something unforeseen could happen that could cause you to default on the mortgage.
+In this scenario you could lose the home you live in instead of an investment property.
+While the probability of something this negative happening is probably low, it is something to keep in mind from a financial planning and peace of mind standpoint.

-From a tax standpoint, the interest expense on a non-owner occupied mortgage is typically not deductible against your personal income but is deductible against any rental income generated by the property.
-We are not tax experts so we recommend that you consult an accountant or tax professional to understand the tax consequences for the mortgage you select.
+From a tax standpoint, the interest expense on a non-owner occupied loan is typically not deductible against your personal income but is deductible against any rental income generated by the property.
+If the loan amount you need to buy the property is above $750,000, this may make a non-owner occupied mortgage a more attractive option.

 One of the disadvantages of a non-owner occupied loan is that if you have a mortgage on your current home, you are basically required to qualify for two loans instead of one if you use a cash out refinance.
 You must demonstrate the ability to afford the monthly mortgage payment, property tax and homeowners insurance on both your primary residence and the rental property, which can be challenging.